Gabriel2409/kubernetes-tuto/README.md

 - creation of the pod: `kubectl apply -f pod.yaml`
 - creation of the service: `kubectl apply -f service.yaml`
 - see pods and service: `kubectl get po,svc`
-- launch interactive shell and curl to port 80: `kubectl run -it --image alpine` and in shell: `wget -O- http://www`
+- launch interactive shell and curl to port 80: `kubectl run debug -it --image alpine` and in shell: `wget -O- http://www`

 If we want to TEMPORARILY expose a port to host machine (outside the cluster):